confusables/hero-thousand-faces/content/_index.md

 # Documenting the Keep4o Movement

-This archive preserves the voices, research, and advocacy surrounding the Keep4o movement - a grassroots effort to maintain access to GPT-4o and advocate for AI model diversity.
+This archive preserves the voices, research, and advocacy surrounding the Keep4o movement.
+A grassroots effort to maintain access to GPT-4o and advocate for AI model diversity.

 ## About This Project